- What To Do

 - Hunting, Camping & Fishing

 - Where To Stay

 The Great Plains Welsh Heritage Centre in Wymore tells the story of early Welsh settlers on the prairies of North America, and of their Welsh-American descendants, through interactive displays, artifacts and oral histories.
 The Centre contains exhibit areas, a library and archive, an auditorium with a digital theatre for showing Welsh films, a gift shop, a serving kitchen for preparing Welsh teas, and a genealogic data base of Welsh American families.

-The Centre hosts many events including the biennial Welsh Heritage Festival, presentations by Welsh scholars of the "Welsh Diaspora" of the nineteenth century, and celebrations of Welsh figures such as St. Dwynwen, patron of lovers, St. David, Patron Saint of Wales, and Owain Glyndwr, who very nearly threw off the yoke of English domination of Wales in the 1400s.
+The Centre hosts many events including Archive for Welsh-America, presentations by Welsh scholars of the "Welsh Diaspora" of the nineteenth century, and celebrations of Welsh figures such as St. Dwynwen, patron of lovers, St. David, Patron Saint of Wales, and Owain Glyndwr, who very nearly threw off the yoke of English domination of Wales in the 1400s.
 A Community coffee is held annually on the Friday morning before Christmas.

 The Centre is regularly open on Sunday afternoons in the summer months, or by appointment.
 Group tours are welcomed.